 There are a lot of seemingly complicated steps to getting your loft converted, so knowing where to start can feel daunting.
-But fear not, as Which? is here to help make the process feel easier to manage.
+To help you run through the process from start to finish, we've put together this step-by-step guide.

 Before you do anything else, you need to work out whether your loft space is actually suitable for a conversion.

-Most houses will come with an allowance for permitted development, which means that you can go ahead with your conversion without planning permission.
-However, if you live in a conservation area, or if, for example, your roof space isn't tall enough, it may be more complicated.
+Most homes will come with an allowance for permitted development (PD), which means that you can go ahead with your conversion without planning permission.
+However, if you live in a conservation area, or if your roof space isn't tall enough, it may be more complicated.

 You can ask a builder, architect or surveyor to visit your home and check this out for you, but there are also a couple of checks that you can carry out yourself prior to this.

 To get a sense of whether your loft can be converted, see whether any similar properties on your street have had loft conversions.
 If you do spot examples, it's more likely to be a possibility.

 If you can, it's also worth going one step further and asking to take a look at the loft of anyone in your street that has had it done.
 That way, you can get a sense of the size of the space and start to think about how you'll fill it up.

 The minimum height you need for a loft conversion is 2.2 metres and you can easily measure this yourself.

 Run a tape measure from the floor to the ceiling at the tallest part of the room.
 If it's 2.2 metres or more, your loft should be tall enough to convert.
 Victorian houses tend to be lower than those built from 1930 onwards, so may not have sufficient head height.